Options for homeschooling while traveling and backpacking. Online school versus making your own curriculum.

 - Have them learn how to use the local currency and figure out the cost of things in the grocery store.

-If you want to read more about Claire and Tom’s adventures, check out their posts.
+If you want to read more about Claire and Tom’s adventures, check out all the posts.